What Are Genital Warts?

 Sometimes, warts come back after treatment.
 This is because the treatments can't get rid of all of the HPV in the body.

 How long genital warts last can vary from person to person.
 Sometimes, the immune system clears the warts within a few months.
 But even if the warts go away, the HPV might still be active in the body.
 So the warts can come back.
 Usually within 2 years, the warts and the HPV are gone from the body.

 When Is Someone With Genital Warts No Longer Contagious?

 People with genital warts definitely can spread HPV.
 But even after the warts are gone, HPV might still be active in the body.
 That means it can spread to someone else through sex or close sexual contact and cause warts in that person.
 It's hard to know when people are no longer contagious, because there's no blood test that looks for HPV.

 Most of the time, HPV is gone within 2 years of when someone was infected.

 Can Genital Warts Be Prevented?

 Genital warts and other types of HPV can be prevented by a vaccine.
 The HPV vaccine series is recommended for all kids when they're 9–11 years old.
-Older teens and adults also can get the vaccine (up to age 45).
+Teens and adults (up to age 45) also can get the vaccine.
 Even if someone already has had one type of HPV infection, the HPV vaccine can protect against other types of HPV.

 HPV almost always spreads through sex.
 So another way to prevent genital warts is to not have sex (vaginal, oral, or anal).
 If someone does decide to have sex, using a condom every time for sex (vaginal, oral, anal) helps prevent HPV and other STDs.
 But condoms can't always prevent HPV because they don't cover all areas where HPV can live.